drewku42/QnAChatbot/README.md

 2. Navigate to the project directory:

-3. Install the required packages: langchain, chainlit, dotenv,
+3. Install the required packages: langchain, chainlit, dotenv

 4. Create a .env file to store your OpenAI API key:
 - OPENAI_API_KEY = your_openai_api_key_here